Kler Heh

-Kler Heh (born 21 October 1996) is a Thai-Burmese former professional footballer who plays as a winger.

-Born in a refugee camp near the Myanmar border in Tak Province, Thailand, he came through the youth system at Sheffield United before signing a professional contract.
-The 19-year-old Sheffield United winger was born and raised in a refugee camp for the Karen, a minority group facing oppression in Myanmar, before being resettled to Sheffield with his family under the British government's Gateway Protection Programme in 2006.
+Kler Heh (born 21 October 1996) is a Karen former professional footballer who plays as a winger.
+Born in a refugee camp near the Myanmar border in Thailand, his family was resettled to Sheffield under the British government's Gateway Protection Programme in 2006.
+He came through the youth system at Sheffield United before signing a professional contract.

 Early life

-Kler Heh was born in a refugee camp on the Thailand-Myanmar border, to Karen parents from Myanmar.
+Kler Heh was born in the Umpiem Mai Refugee Camp on the Thailand-Myanmar border in Tak Province.
+His parents had fled there from the Karen conflict between the Karen miniority group and the government of Myanmar.
 He was resettled in the UK with his family under the government's Gateway Protection Programme in 2006.
 In March 2015, he signed a professional contract to play for Sheffield United.

 Club career

 After signing his first professional contract with the Blades in Summer 2015, he joined Scottish Championship side Dumbarton on loan in January 2016.
 He made his senior debut as an 84th-minute substitute in a 1–0 victory over Livingston.

 Heh joined Lithuanian I Lyga club DFK Dainava Alytus in March 2017 and became an important part of the team, before being signed by Latvian Higher League side FK Jelgava in the 2017 summer transfer window.
 In January 2018, he signed for FK Jonava.